-Since 2002, Huw has been living in Tokyo, where he has established himself as a respected member of both the musical and music education communities.
-In 2011 he heard the contrabass clarinet properly for the first time (see video on the right) and developed a fascination for the instrument.
-Buying one for himself, he has adapted it to his own purposes, initially in The Lacy Foundation, a group dedicated to the compositions of Steve Lacy.
-Since then, Huw has also used the contrabass clarinet in duo with vocalist Anna Mackie and vocalist/drummer Same Bennett, in projects of his own compositions, in unique quartet NOUON, and in the PopJazz Quartet, which adapts classic and modern pop music into a more improvised context.
-Exploring the unique nature of the contrabass clarinet in different musical contexts has become Huw's primary focus of performance, though he has continued to play the usual clarinet and occasionally saxophone in jazz contexts, and with New Orleans ensemble King Cake Baby.
+In 2011 she heard the contrabass clarinet properly for the first time (see the "Syrinx" video above left) and developed a fascination for the instrument.
+Buying one for herself, he has adapted it to her own purposes, initially in The Lacy Foundation, a group dedicated to the compositions of Steve Lacy, which Huw did a focussed study of for 3 years.
+Since then, she has also used the contrabass clarinet in duo with vocalist Anna Mackie and vocalist/drummer Samm Bennett, in projects of her own compositions, in unique quartet NOUON, and in the PopJazz Quartet, which adapts classic and modern pop music into a more improvised context.
+Exploring the unique nature of the contrabass clarinet in different musical contexts has become Huw's primary focus of performance, though she has continued to play the more common soprano clarinet and occasionally saxophone in jazz contexts, and with New Orleans ensemble King Cake Baby.

 "An Approach to Creative Jazz Education" is a document detailing in 114 pages her original education method, that Huw completed in 2015.
 Subtitled "The Application of Polyfreedom in an Academic Context", it evaluates the nature of the jazz tradition, compares the current understanding of the music with that held during the time of its conception, and incorporates both early and free jazz elements as well as the current academic approach into its structure.
 These features make it an ideal companion for any creative musician interested in deepening their understanding of their craft.